Big L: Early life

-Lamont Coleman was born on May 30, 1974, in the Harlem neighborhood of New York City.
+Coleman was born on May 30, 1974, in the Harlem neighborhood of New York City.
 He was the third and youngest child of Gilda Terry (d.
 2008) and Charles Davis.
 Davis left the family while Coleman was a child.
-He had two older half siblings: Donald and Leroy Phinazee (d.
+He had two older half-siblings: Donald and Leroy Phinazee (d.
 2002).
-Coleman received the nicknames "Little L" and "'mont 'mont" as a child.
+Coleman received the nicknames "Little L" and "Mont-Mont" as a child.
 His elder brother, Donald Phinazee, took Coleman to a Run-DMC concert at the Beacon Theatre when Coleman was about 7 years old.
 According to Phinazee, Coleman was awed by the performance which sparked his interest in rapping.
-By age 12, Coleman became a big hip hop fan and started freestyling with other people in his neighborhood.
+By age 12, Coleman became a big hip-hop fan and started freestyling with other people in his neighborhood.